-Give your friends and family a little piece of Italy this year by following our guide to the best gifts for everyone on your list.1.
-Italian art
+Give your friends and family a little piece of Italy this year by following our guide to the best gifts for everyone on your list.

 Photo: Tolga Akmen/AFP

-Buying Italian art can be very expensive: the painting shown above, Leonardo Da Vinci's Salvator Mundi, sold for a record $400 million this year, but you can stock up at more purse-friendly presents for your arty friends at any gallery gift shop, either buying a simple print or an arty mug, tea towel, or other souvenir.
+Buying Italian art can be very expensive: the painting above, Leonardo Da Vinci's Salvator Mundi, recently sold for a record $400 million, but you can stock up at more purse-friendly presents for your arty friends at any gallery gift shop, either buying a simple print or an arty mug, tea towel, or other souvenir.

 As an alternative to the more traditional pieces, why not try to find a local artist?
 In Florence, there's street artist CLET, famous for his quirky road sign art, and in Rome there's Alice Pasquini, who has painted murals and street art all over the country, but that's just for starters…